We Embrace All Who Enjoy All Things Italian and Desire To Expand Their Knowledge of a Beautiful Country, Its People and Its Language

 The Worldwide Dante Alighieri Society

-The Società Dante Alighieri was formed in Italy in July 1889.
+The Società Dante Alighieri was formed in Italy in July 1889 as Ente Morale by Regio Decreto.
+In 2004 it became a non-profit organization (ONLUS).
 The society was named after Dante Alighieri (1265-1321), a pre-Renaissance poet from Florence and the author of The Divine Comedy.
 Dante is considered the father of the Italian language.

 Membership card – be sure to ask for your membership card if you are planning to travel to Italy.
 The membership card entitles you to a variety of discounts while traveling in Italy.